Understanding Car Insurance Deductibles

 In most situations, you may choose the deductible amount for each coverage.
 You should consider several factors when making this decision.

 First, consider the dollar amount you want to be responsible for paying.
-In most situations, when you file a claim, you will pay the deductible – so choose an amount you're comfortable paying out-of-pocket.
-Do not choose a deductible that's higher than what you're able to pay.
+In most situations, when you file a claim under a coverage that requires a deductible you will pay the deductible - so choose an amount you're comfortable paying out of pocket.
+You should consider choosing a deductible that you're able to pay.

 Second, the deductible amount will impact your car insurance premium.
 If you choose a low deductible amount, then you'll likely be paying a higher insurance premium for the coverage.
 On the other hand, if you choose a high deductible amount, then you'll likely pay a lower insurance premium.
 You should compare and calculate how your deductible impacts your overall policy premium.
 Check out our coverage calculator to see what options look good to you.